Center for ADVANCING UH Faculty Success

 Launched in 2015, Cub Camp is an extended orientation program for first-year students that takes place prior to the beginning of the fall semester.
 The camp is held at an off-campus retreat center where incoming freshmen learn about UH, its traditions, and how to succeed at the university.

 This grant is a competitive fellowship program allowing graduate students to showcase their research and scholarly work at meetings, conferences, performances, and exhibits.
 The grant program aims to enhance professional development opportunities as well as promote the University of Houston as a Carnegie-designated Tier One Research University.

 Education Advisory Board’s Student Success Collaborative and Navigate

 The Student Success Collaborative (SSC) is an essential component of the university’s strategy to make evidence-based decisions about improving student success.
 The SSC includes predictive analytics that help administrators identify and address student risk findings at institutional, college, and departmental levels.
 An advising platform assists advisors with addressing risk factors at the individual student level.
 The Navigate tool provides automated interventions, nudges, and notifications to facilitate connections to campus resources.

 Global Citizens Credential

-The Global Citizens Credential (GCC) allows UH students enhance their undergraduate degrees with core global competencies and distinguish themselves as global citizens.
+The Global Citizens Credential (GCC) allows UH students to enhance their undergraduate degrees with core global competencies and distinguish themselves as global citizens.
 UH students who participate in the GCC will gain global knowledge and skills and upon completion, can demonstrate this expertise through a certificate.
 The GCC helps students stand-out when applying to jobs, graduate school, and competitive international scholarships.
 It also encourages students to increase their level of global engagement on the UH campus and within their local community and beyond.